 The power source includes thermal protection against overheating.
-When overheating occurs, welding stops, the overheating indicator on the panel illuminates, and an error message appears on the display screen.
+When overheating occurs the welding is stopped and overheating indicator on the panel will be lit and an error message E01 shows in the display.
 The protection is automatically reset once the temperature has decreased to a safe level.